 - Download the secondary/home-school student admission process and permission form - PDF.

 - Questions?
 Contact us at email@example.com.

 The secondary or home-schooled student admission process at Elgin Community College exists to allow college-ready students early access to higher education.
 These students must follow special admission procedures to enroll in college-level classes at Elgin Community College.
 Decisions for student admission and enrollment are made on a case-by-case basis.
 Students under 16 must also receive approval from the appropriate academic dean and the Dean of Student Services and Development or designee.
-The admissions office will facilitate the appropriate approvals once courses are identified.
-Decisions will be made based on the demonstration of college readiness and maturity of the student.
+Once courses are identified, the admissions office will facilitate obtaining the appropriate dean(s) approval.
+The decision will be made based on the demonstration of college readiness and maturity of the student.
 Secondary and home-schooled students will be limited to registering for six credit hours per semester and will enroll during their New Student Orientation Session (NSO).
 Students seeking Dual Enrollment need to plan ahead to ensure the enrollment process is completed before the class starts.